openthread/openthread/examples/drivers/windows/README.md

 ### Sample Universal App

-The latest build of the sample universal app can be downloaded from ([x86](https://ci.appveyor.com/api/projects/jwhui/openthread/artifacts/build/bin/app.zip?job=Platform%3A+x86), [x64](https://ci.appveyor.com/api/projects/jwhui/openthread/artifacts/build/bin/app.zip?job=Platform%3A+x64), [arm](https://ci.appveyor.com/api/projects/jwhui/openthread/artifacts/build/bin/app.zip?job=Platform%3A+arm)).
+The latest builds of the sample universal app can be downloaded from the [latest AppVeyor build](https://ci.appveyor.com/project/jwhui/openthread).

 ### Running Python Certification Tests